syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/Instantiate-pdfviewer-dynamically.md

 ---
 layout: post
-title: Instantiate the PDF Viewer component dynamically and load PDF documents in ##Platform_Name## Pdfviewer Component
+title: Instantiate the PDF Viewer component dynamically and load PDF documents | Syncfusion ##Platform_Name## Pdfviewer Component
-description: Learn here all about Instantiate the PDF Viewer component dynamically and load PDF documents in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Instantiate the PDF Viewer component dynamically in Syncfusion ##Platform_Name## Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Instantiate the PDF Viewer component dynamically and load PDF documents
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Instantiate the PDF Viewer component dynamically and load PDF documents
+# Instantiate the PDF Viewer component dynamically

 To instantiate a PDF Viewer component dynamically and load PDF documents in Syncfusion PDF Viewer, you can use the following steps: